Cycle 3

 c.
 Explains the insulating properties of various substances (e.g. polystyrene, mineral wool, straw)

 e.
-Recognizes the transformations of energy from one form to another in various devices (e.g. flashlight: Chemical to light; electric kettle: electrical to heat)
+Recognizes the transformations of energy from one form to another in various devices (e.g. flashlight: chemical to light; electric kettle: electrical to heat)

 ed-tech resources: